 If you can put in the additional work, both in terms of creativity and practical application, there is no reason you can’t master video marketing.

-We’d love to hear your tips on video marketing, whether you use YouTube, Vimeo or any other platforms.
+We’d love to hear your tips on video marketing, whether you use YouTube, Vimeo, or any other platform.